 Compositionally, Portioli is interested in finding new ways and exploring how to approach instruments differently during the composition phase.
-She says she could never redo the same things over and over, there’s always this need to explore and do things in new ways.
-The musician also interested in exploring new ways of expressions within a certain genre: I am very fascinated by all kinds of instruments and would love to use more types in my compositions and not only stick to the electronic ones.
+She says she could never redo the same things over and over.
+There’s always this need to explore and do things in new ways.
+The musician was also interested in exploring new ways of expression within a certain genre: I am very fascinated by all kinds of instruments and would love to use more types in my compositions and not only stick to the electronic ones.
 Recording an acoustic instrument brings some extra intimacy to the process and I like that feeling.

-In 2016, Portioli kicked off One Instrument the record label where she releases sound experiments from different artists composing pieces by using only one instrument, challenging and limiting each of the artists in producing a composition by using only this one instrument of their choice.
+In 2016, Portioli kicked off One Instrument, the record label where she releases sound experiments from different artists composing pieces by using only one instrument, challenging and limiting each of the artists in producing a composition by using only this one instrument of their choice.
 She shares that One Instrument started as a need for herself.
-She had a Korg MS-20 (the 1978 version) in her studio which she borrowed from a friend for quite a while.
+She had a Korg MS-20 (the 1978 version) in her studio, which she had borrowed from a friend for quite a while.
 At the same time, she was finding herself switching too quickly from one instrument to another while composing and wasn’t happy about that.
-That’s when she decided to stick with one instrument for a whole composition and choose the MS-20 to do that.
-For the musician, it was extremely helpful to put some limits on the composition process and at the same time discovering that the instruments itself deserve to be explored and studied with more time and patience.
+That’s when she decided to stick with one instrument for a whole composition and chose the MS-20 do that.
+For the musician, it was extremely helpful to put some limits on the composition process and, at the same time, discover that the instruments itself deserve to be explored and studied with more time and patience.

-And with Alessandro Di Puccio’s 7” vinyl (released on November) this is the most minimalistic work of the label to date; three one-take vibraphone tracks recorded by the musician eighteen years ago.
+And with Alessandro Di Puccio’s 7” vinyl (released in November), is the most minimalistic work of the label to date; three one-take vibraphone tracks recorded by the musician eighteen years ago.
 The tracks are a selection from eleven pieces that were originally created for a theatre piece called “Il silenzio è d’oro” (“Silence is golden”).
 After 18 years of being kept in a drawer in Di Puccio’shome, these previously unreleased works will finally see the light of day.
 Short and powerful, these tracks suddenly break the silence and reflect Di Puccio’s interest in evoking virtuous and tender emotions.
 “One Instrument Sessions – Alessandro Di Puccio” gives the listener a feeling of simultaneously being tenderly cradled and awakened.
-Playful and bright, the tracks reflect the joyful nature of the vibraphonist and composer who since1986 has been experimenting and collaborating with many internationally renowned musicians.
+Playful and bright, the tracks reflect the joyful nature of the vibraphonist and composer who, since 1986, has been experimenting and collaborating with many internationally renowned musicians.